Top Target Vitamin C Serums for Brighter, More Even Skin

 ✅ Pros

-• Light texture that works well in humid weather
+• Light texture works well before sunscreen

 ❌ Cons